An Improved Standard Model Comes with Explicit CPV and Productive of BAU: The CKM matrix and the BAU problem

 But, as constrained by Eq.(27), the value of $J$ is always smaller than 1.
 So a large $J$ is always not enough to account for all the discrepancy between the cosmologically observed BAU and the one current SM predicts.
-One of the other potential sources of a large $\Delta_{CP}$ is the mass-square-depending items $(\tilde{m}_{u,i}^2 - \tilde{m}_{u,j}^2 )$ and $(\tilde{m}_{d,i}^2 - \tilde{m}_{d,j}^2 )$ in Eq.(26).
-Unfortunately, the mass eigenvalues derived above give no helps on this subject since they are fixed to the detected quark masses.
+One of the other potential sources of a large $\Delta_{CP}$ is the mass-square-depending terms $(\tilde{m}_{u,i}^2 - \tilde{m}_{u,j}^2 )$ and $(\tilde{m}_{d,i}^2 - \tilde{m}_{d,j}^2 )$ in Eq.(26).
+Unfortunately, the mass eigenvalues derived here give no helps on this subject since they are fixed to the detected quark masses.
 Obviously, finding mass eigenvalues running with some variables in such models will be very helpful in solving the BAU problem. \\

 Besides, symmetries usually exist under circumstances with higher temperatures.
-As we do not see such $S_N$ symmetries among fermion generations in the present universe.
-It is natural for us to consider they could have appeared in some early epoches of our universe if the Big-Bang cosmology were correct.
+As we do not see such $S_N$ symmetries among fermion generations in our present universe, it is natural for us to consider they could have appeared in some early eras if the Big-Bang cosmology were correct.
 Thus, the discrepancy between the $S_N$-symmetric CPV and that detected in present experiments is also natural. \\

-In another way, we can imagine in some very early stages of the universe with extremely high temperature ${\bf T}$ there were $S_3$ symmetries in all fermion types.
-As ${\bf T}$ dropped down with the expansion of the universe, some of the fermions degenerated from others and the symmetries were broken down to $S_2$.
-Probably the up-type quarks first and then the down-type quarks follow, but this is not necessary.
+In another way, we may imagine in some very early stages of the universe with extremely high temperature ${\it T}$ there were $S_3$ symmetries in all fermion types.
+As ${\it T}$ decreased with the expansion, some fermions degenerated from others and the symmetries were broken down to a residual $S_2$-one.
+Probably the up-type quarks first and then the down-type quarks followed, but this is not necessary.
 During a succession of breaking down of $S_N$ symmetries, for instance

-at least the $S_2^u~+S_2^d$ stage is proved to be CP-violating and the strength is strong enough to generate large amount of BAU. \\
+where the super-indices $u$ and $d$ indicate up- and down-type quarks respectively.
+At least the $S_2^u~+S_2^d$ era was proved to be CP-violating and very productive of BAU in this manuscript. \\

-As we do not see any $S_N$ symmetries in our present universe.
-Obviously we are now in the latest stage, $No^u~+No^d$, of Eq.(29).
-That means a completely analytical diagonalization of $M$ matrices without any assumptions is desired.
-Or, we may expect such a diagonalization will give us a $V_{CKM}$ coincides the presently detected values better.
+s we do not see any $S_N$ symmetries in our present universe, obviously we are now in the latest stage, ${\it No^u +No^d}$, of Eq.(29).
+That means a completely analytical diagonalization of $M$ matrices is desired.
+We expect such a diagonalization will give us a $V_{CKM}$ coincides the experimentally detected values better.
 Unfortunately, this is still unaccomplished for now and will be the next goal of our future investigations. \\